selfcommunity/developers-doc/docs/apireference/v2/account/recover_an_account.md

 ---
-sidebar_label: Recover password
+sidebar_label: Recover an account
 sidebar_position: 1
-title: Recover password
+title: Recover an account
 ---

 Using this endpoint the user will receive an email with the link to reset his password.